Rock candy: Cuisine

 Rock candy is often dissolved in tea.
-It is an important part of the tea culture of East Frisia, where a lump of rock sugar is placed at the bottom of the cup.
-Rock candy consumed with tea is also the most common and popular way of drinking tea in Iran, where it is called nabat; the most popular nabat is saffron.
-This method of drinking tea can also be found in Central Asia as novvot.
+It is an important part of the tea culture of East Frisia, where a lump of rock sugar (locally called "Kandis") is placed at the bottom of the cup.
+Rock candy consumed with tea is also the most common and popular way of drinking tea in Iran, where it is called nabat; the most popular nabat flavor is saffron.
+Rock candy is also prepared in Central Asia under the name of novvot.

 It is a common ingredient in Chinese cooking.
 In China, it is used to sweeten chrysanthemum tea, as well as Cantonese dessert soups and the liquor baijiu.
 Many households have rock candy available to marinate meats, add to stir fry, and to prepare food such as yao shan.
 In less modern times, rock sugar was a luxury only for the wealthy.
 Rock candy is also regarded as having medicinal properties, and in some Chinese provinces, it is used as a part of traditional Chinese medicine.

 In Mexico, it is used during the Day of the Dead to make sugar skulls, often highly decorated.
 Sugar skulls are given to children so they will not fear death; they are also offered to the dead.

-In the Friesland province of the Netherlands, bits of rock candy are baked in the luxury white bread Fryske Sûkerbôle.
+In the Friesland province of the Netherlands, bits of rock candy are baked in the luxury white bread sûkerbôle.
 Rock candy is a common ingredient in Tamil cuisine, particularly in the Sri Lankan city of Jaffna.
 In the US, rock candy comes in many colors and flavors, and is slightly hard to find, due to it being considered old-fashioned.